 ARTIST STATEMENT

-When words don’t seem to convey, I’m compelled to paint.
+When words aren't enough to convey, I’m compelled to paint.
 Paintings must come out for me, almost like a sneeze.
 Rick Rubin said it best in his book The Creative Act, A Way of Being, "As artists, we aim to live in a way in which we see the extraordinary hidden in the seemingly mundane.
 Then challenge ourselves to share what we see in a way that allows others a glimpse of this remarkable beauty.”

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.